The Classical to Jazz Piano Mastery Program

 3. “I can play some jazz but I feel stuck; I don't know what to work on or prioritize, and I don't know how to practice in ways that actually make real progress without feeling like I'm wasting time.”

-You can "get by" when playing tunes, but your time feel, vocabulary, and ability to confidently navigate new music is still inconsistent, shaky, unclear, or just simply lacking.
+Maybe you can "get by" when playing tunes, but your time feel, vocabulary, and ability to confidently navigate new music is still inconsistent, shaky, unclear, or just simply lacking.

 If you have a heavy Classical piano background, this is especially relevant.